ishita126jain/People-Counter/README.md

 - Create a mask image named mask.png that defines the area where you want to count vehicles.
 The rest of the video will be masked out.

-3. Run the Car Counter:
+3. Run the People Counter:
 ```bash
 python people_counter.py
 ```